 Becoming PCI compliant means many government offices have changed how they handle credit and debit card payments.

-The Alberta government started phasing out the direct collection of credit card numbers in June 2013, turning that task over to TD Merchant Services.
+The Alberta government started phasing out the direct collection of credit card numbers in June 2013, turning that task over to TD Merchant Solutions.

 In many cases, the order process is similar, except when it comes time to provide your credit card number.